lvmaozi-greenhat/ChocAn/README.md

 Remember!
 Make branches, not forks!

-test

 Start-up using intelliJ:
-Click "Get from vVersion Control" copy/paste URL from gitHub's "Clone or Download" menu
+Click "Get from Version Control" copy/paste URL from gitHub's "Clone or Download" menu

 making / working on a branch: